cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 Remember, the transaction input and the output of ada must be equal, or otherwise, the transaction will fail.
 There can be no leftovers.
-To calculate the remaining output wee need to subtract the fee from our funds and save the result in our output variable.
+To calculate the remaining output we need to subtract the fee from our funds and save the result in our output variable.

 ```bash
 output=$(expr $funds - $fee)
 ```

 We now have every value we need to re-build the transaction, ready to be signed.
-So we reissue the same command to re-buld, the only difference being our variables now holding the correct values.
+So we reissue the same command to re-build, the only difference being our variables now holding the correct values.

 ```bash
 cardano-cli transaction build-raw \